Helping practices to be their best.

 Better Medical will hold your personal information until it is no longer needed.
 Generally, if you are a patient, your personal information will be held for a minimum of 7 years from the date of last entry in your record (in the case of children, the record is kept until the patient attains or would have attained 25 years of age).
 This complies with Better Medical’s legal requirements to maintain such records.

-Medical records can be transferred to an alternate practitioner outside Better Medical.
+You may request your medical records be transferred to an alternate GP.
 A fee may apply.
 Please contact your local clinic directly for details.

-Information that is no longer needed will be securely destroyed or de-identified.
+Information that is no longer needed, or required to be held by law, will be securely destroyed or de-identified.

 How is your personal information handled on our websites?